harshgarg59/trino-iceberg-minio/README.md

-trino-minino setup with hive and iceberge
+trino-minio setup with hive and iceberge